movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 When thinking about how to fix this function, we need to ask: **why is this program unsafe?** Here, the issue is with the lifetime of the referred data.
 If you want to pass around a reference to a string, you have to make sure that the underlying string lives long enough.

 Depending on the situation, here are four ways you can extend the lifetime of the string.
-One is to move ownership of the string out of the function, changing `&String` to `String`
+One is to move ownership of the string out of the function, changing `&String` to `String`:

 ```rust
 fn return_a_string() -> String {